A Guide to Life Alert Costs and Contracts in 2025

 Regardless, death in the home alone will not warrant a refund of your Life Alert activation fees to an authorized representative.

-“Help!
-I’ve fallen and I can’t get up!” is a phrase familiar to many of us.
-If you or a loved one ever falls in your home, then Life Alert can certainly provide an essential lifeline to help.
-Its equipment is both reliable and durable, and its dispatch agents are highly trained.
+“I’ve fallen, and I can’t get up!” is a phrase familiar to many of us since it was first spoken by the actress Dorothy McHugh in the late eighties.3 If you or a loved one ever falls in your home, Life Alert might be able to provide an essential lifeline to help.
+The company’s equipment is durable, and their dispatch agents are highly trained.

 In my experience testing medical alert devices, however, there are several other companies that provide medical alerts of an equal caliber for less than half the price.
 To my knowledge, Life Alert is the only medical alert provider that locks users into three-year contracts.